-The accompanying financial statements have been prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles ("U.S. GAAP").
-The financial statements of the Company include the accounts of the Company and its wholly-owned subsidiaries as described in the Formation Transactions presented in Note 1.
+The accompanying consolidated financial statements have been prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles ("U.S. GAAP").
+Our consolidated financial statements include our accounts and of our wholly owned subsidiaries as described in the Formation Transactions presented in Note 1 to our consolidated financial statements as of March 31, 2014.
 The transactions related to Fund II, Fund III, and the Florida Sidecar constitute an exchange of shares between entities under common control and will be accounted for in accordance with ASC 805, Business Combinations.
-As such, the Company's results of operations and cash flows for the year ended December 31, 2013 are presented as if the aforementioned transactions had occurred as of January 1, 2013.
-In addition, the results of the Company's operations and cash flows for the years ended December 31, 2012 and December 31, 2011 and the Company's financial position as of December 31, 2012 have been presented on a combined basis in order to provide comparative information with respect to prior periods.
+As such, the results of our operations and cash flows for the three months ended March 31, 2013, have been presented on a combined basis in order to provide comparative information with respect to prior periods.
 The Formation Transactions also included an asset acquisition of certain assets in Fund I and Fund III Parent.
 In accordance with ASC 805, Business Combinations, the assets acquired were recorded at fair value at the date of acquisition, September 24, 2013.

-The Company's financial position as of December 31, 2013 is presented on a consolidated basis.
-The effects of all intercompany transactions between the Company and its subsidiaries (Fund II, Fund III, and the Florida Sidecar) have been eliminated in consolidation.
+Our financial position as of March 31, 2014 is presented on a consolidated basis.
+The effects of all intercompany transactions between us and our subsidiaries (Fund II, Fund III, and the Florida Sidecar) have been eliminated in consolidation.
 All financial data and information included in these financial statements have been presented on the basis described above.
 In the opinion of management, the financial statements reflect all adjustments that are necessary for the fair presentation of financial results as of and for the periods presented.